Morgan County Court Services serves Morgan County Circuit Court, Superior Court 1, Superior Court 2 and Superior Court 3.

 An example department description.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
 Donec eu libero sit amet quam egestas semper.
 Aenean ultricies mi vitae est. Mauris placerat eleifend leo.
 Quisque sit amet est et sapien ullamcorper pharetra.
 Vestibulum erat wisi, condimentum sed, commodo vitae, ornare sit amet, wisi.
 Aenean fermentum, elit eget tincidunt condimentum, eros ipsum rutrum orci, sagittis tempus lacus enim ac dui.
 Donec non enim in turpis pulvinar facilisis.

 Each year, the Assessor’s Office is required to research, review and reassess 25% of the parcels within the County.
 This includes completing a physical inspection of the outside changes to the parcel.
 We utilize on-site visits, aerial photography, online property listings and building permits to ensure each parcel is equitable and accurately assessed.
-For 2024, our field teams will be in Brown, Clay and Jefferson Townships, as well as, the Towns of Mooresville, Bethany and Brooklyn.
-You may complete a voluntary Reassessment Questionnaire, which will help to ensure your property is assessed accurately.
+For 2025, our field teams will be in Adams, Ashland, Gregg and Monroe Townships, as well as, the Town of Monrovia.

 All business personal property returns should be filed by May 15 each year.
 Link to the forms found here: